akaabdullahmateen/roadmap/css/concepts/index.md

   }
 ```

 The selectors list is a comma-separated list of selectors, which selects nodes that matches with any single selector in the list.
-Whitespaces before and after the comma are ignored.
-The selectors syntax is case-insensitive within the ASCII range.
 If any single selector in a selectors list is invalid or unsupported, the entire selectors list is considered invalid, and therefore the associated ruleset is ignored.
-However, some functional pseudo-classes accept forgiving selectors list, where each selector is parsed individually.

 ```css
 selectors-list ::=